View organization activity

 ## Export user details

-From the **Users** tab you can download a CSV that lists each user's details (user name, email address, last-active time, roles, and more).
+When you need to share user details outside the dashboard or analyze them in another tool, export the user list as a CSV.
+From the **Users** tab you can download a CSV that lists each user's details (username, email address, last-active time, roles, and more).

 <Tabs>